Trusted

 curve cryptocurrency web3 robot neon

-Currently, Curve offers over 15 liquidity pools which are constantly changing based on market demand and the ever-changing landscape of DeFi.
-Curve incentivizes participation in their liquidity pools through integrations with external DeFi protocols and their available liquidity on their platforms.
+The platform offers multiple liquidity pools, which constantly change based on market demand.
+Curve incentivizes participation in its liquidity pools through integrations with external DeFi protocols and the available liquidity on their respective platforms.

-Rewards on Curve are delivered through their native token, CRV, alongside fees and interest from trades made on the platform.
+Rewards on Curve are delivered through the platform’s native token, CRV, alongside fees and interest from trades made on the platform.

 yearn finance computer AI hand

-Yearn’s target market is investors who lack experience in the space and those who wish to maximize their returns, making it perfect for novice DeFi users.
-Yearn offers two key solutions: Earn, which identifies the highest interest rates users can earn lending an asset, and Vaults, A collection of investment strategies designed to generate the highest returns from other DeFi projects.
+Yearn’s target market is investors who lack experience in the space and those who wish to maximize their returns.
+The platform offers two key solutions: Earn, which identifies the highest interest rates users can earn lending an asset, and Vaults, a collection of investment strategies designed to generate the highest returns from other DeFi projects.

 Frequently asked questions